helinatefera/Brain-Tumor-Detection/README.md

-# Brain-Tumor-Detectio
+# Brain-Tumor-Detection
-Django web app for user to input MRI image and predict weather there is tumor or not.
+Django web application ,Desktop application ,and Mobile application for user to input MRI image and predict weather there is tumor or not.